dog-broad/OS_Notes/DAA_Saq.md

 # Unit 4

-## **State the concept of bounding function?**
+## 1. **State the concept of bounding function**
 A bounding function estimates the potential of a partial solution to lead to an optimal solution.
 It prunes branches of the search tree that cannot improve the current best solution, reducing search space and enhancing efficiency.

-## **List out the importance of LC search in branch and bound?**
+## 2. **List out the importance of LC search in branch and bound**
+- **Enhanced Pruning:** LC (Linear Constraints) search improves lower bounds efficiently, allowing faster pruning of unpromising branches.
-Linear constraints (LC) search in branch and bound narrows down solution candidates by considering constraints that improve the lower bound.
-This accelerates pruning and leads to earlier detection of optimal solutions.
+- **Optimal Solutions:** It aids in identifying promising solution candidates by utilizing constraints, contributing to the discovery of optimal solutions.
+- **Accelerated Exploration:** LC search narrows down the search space, guiding the algorithm toward potential optimal solutions earlier in the process.
+- **Reduced Complexity:** By leveraging linear constraints, it minimizes unnecessary exploration, leading to improved efficiency in solving complex problems.

-## **How is row minimization performed in TSP using Branch and Bound?**
+## 3. **How is row minimization performed in TSP using Branch and Bound**
 Row minimization in Traveling Salesperson Problem (TSP) involves subtracting the minimum value in each row of the cost matrix.
 This step reduces problem size and doesn't affect optimal solutions.

-## **Discuss about column minimization in TSP using Branch and Bound with an example?**
+## 4. **Discuss about column minimization in TSP using Branch and Bound with an example**
 Column minimization in TSP entails subtracting the minimum value in each column of the cost matrix.
 It doesn't change optimal solutions but aids in faster pruning.
 For instance, if the cost matrix is:
 ```
 5 4 8